-17. In the past, there have been instances of delays and non-filings of certain forms which were required to be filed as per the reporting requirements under the Companies Act, 1956 and Companies Act, 2013 to RoC.
+11. In the past, there have been instances of delays and non-filings of certain forms which were required to be filed as per the reporting requirements under the Companies Act, 1956 and

+Companies Act, 2013 to RoC.
 Further, there have also been instances where our Company has inadvertently filed incorrect information with the RoC in its statutory filings.

-In the past, there have been certain instances of delays in filing statutory forms as per the reporting requirements under the Companies Act, 1956 and Companies Act, 2013 with the RoC such as in the year 2014 Company had appointed Mr. Amit Raj Sinha as Chief Executive Officer (CEO) but the applicable form i.e. e-Form DIR-12 for the said appointment was not filed with the Registrar of Companies (ROC).
-To rectify this non-compliance, the Company filed e-Form DIR-12 with the in the year 2019.
-Further, a discrepancy existed between the actual number of shares issued pursuant to the 'bonus issue' dated July 30, 2021 and the number of shares reflecting in the minutes of the board meeting in which the resolution of allotment of bonus shares was approved by the Company.
-The Company has rectified such typographical errors appearing in the minutes.
+In the past, there have been certain instances of delays in filing statutory forms as per the reporting requirements under the Companies Act, 1956 and Companies Act, 2013 with the RoC, which have been subsequently filed by payment of an additional fee as specified by RoC.
 Further, there have been instances of non-filings of statutory forms with RoC as per the reporting requirements laid down under the Companies Act 1956 and Companies Act, 2013 such as, our Company failed to file form CHG-1 to register the charge created by our lender, Kotak Mahindra Bank on some of our leasehold properties with the Registrar of Companies.

-In addition to the above there were certain clerical errors made while filling up the ROC forms which were not substantial in nature and the ROC, Telangana has never issued any show cause notice till date.
-Also, no penalty or fine has been imposed by any regulatory authority in respect to the same.
-However, it cannot be assured, that there will not be such instances in the future or our Company will not commit any further delays or defaults in relation to its reporting requirements, or any penalty or fine will not be imposed by any regulatory authority in respect to the same.
+No show cause notice in respect to the above has been received by our Company till date and except as stated in this Draft Red Herring Prospectus, no penalty or fine has been imposed by any regulatory authority in respect to the same.
+It cannot be assured, that there will not be such instances in the future or our Company will not commit any further delays or defaults in relation to its reporting requirements, or any penalty or fine will not be imposed by any regulatory authority in respect to the same.
 The happening of such event may cause a material effect on our results of operations and financial position.

-18. Our continued operations are critical to our business and any shutdown of our manufacturing unit may adversely affect our business, results of operations and financial condition.
+12. Our continued operations are critical to our business and any shutdown of our manufacturing unit may adversely affect our business, results of operations and financial condition.